-(iii) Alternate methods of compliance.
-In all other cases, the site tree requirements of Division 51A-10.125, "Mandatory Provisions," of Article X apply with the following additional provisions.
-If a property owner in these subdistricts cannot plant all of the required site trees on the lot, the property owner may comply with one of the following two requirements for up to a maximum of 50 percent of the required site trees:
+(i) Alternate methods of compliance.
+The site tree requirements of Division 51A-10.125, "Mandatory Provisions," of Article X apply with the following additional provisions.
+If a property owner in this subdistrict cannot plant all of the required site trees on the lot, the property owner may comply with one of the following two requirements for up to a maximum of 50 percent of the required site trees: